 *Please note that all applications from September 2016 to School of Medicine Research Ethics committee are to be made via the online ethics application system detailed below*

-- Please download the application form - updated Feb 2018 (Word 75 kB) and save on to your computer.
+- Please download the appropriate application form and save it on to your computer

 - Please save the completed form in the following format only.

 [ApplicantnameMonthYear] and as a PDF file. e.g. MaryByrneMay2015.pdf

 IMPORTANT NOTE: Please read the Guidance Notes (PDF 441 kB) , Appendices (Word 26 kB) and the Module Evaluation-Study design Guidelines (PDF 111kB) before completing the application form below.

 A common reason for requesting amendments to applications is due to the application form not being completed properly.

 - The application must be printed by the applicant and signed by the supervisor as listed.
 The file must be submitted via the online ethics application system here before 5pm on the relevant deadline date.

 - The submission is sent to the Academic Supervisor/lead researcher via the online application system for approval before it can be submitted to the Research Ethics Committee.
 If this is their first time using the online system, they will need to register as a new user.
 Please read the online system Academic Supervisor/lead researcher user manual here

 - Any application not meeting the deadline for submission will be automatically rejected